 Kagurazaka district.
 A bigger street here, and even Arterial in form, but still no cars.

-Mass-transit systems get better and better, as population density goes up.
+Mass-transit systems improve as population density goes up.
 More riders mean more trains and buses; and a shorter wait between each train or bus.
 The same track and the same station generate more revenue, keeping prices low without subsidy.
 Higher density means there is more within walking distance of the train station or bus stop.
 Eventually, higher demand leads to more capacity – the addition of new train or subway lines.
 This increases the number of places easily accessible on the system, and reduces the distance between the train station and people’s houses.
 The bigger the train network gets, the better it gets – the more places you can access using the train alone.
 High-speed intercity trunk lines are added.
 Clumsy buses evolve into BRT systems with dedicated lanes, or are replaced by streetcars and subways.
 Cyclists become numerous enough to get their own segregated bike lanes.
 The more, the merrier.

 Thus we have a natural barrier, between the densities at which the automobile-dependent suburban pattern chokes on its own internal contradictions, and the densities at which walkable neighborhoods connected by highly-developed transit systems flourish.
 Plus, we need a transit alternative itself.